DLR-SC/corpus-annotation-graph-builder/docs/source/reference/3_analyzers.rst

 =========

 Our analyzer allow you to easily write converters and graph visualizations.
-THe following sample allows you to see the connection between two corpus within one knowledge graph, convert that result to a :python:`NetworkX()` graph and visualize it using :python:`pyvis` using little code outside the actual arango query:
+The following sample allows you to see the connection between two corpus within one knowledge graph, convert that result to a :python:`NetworkX()` graph and visualize it using :python:`pyvis` using little code outside the actual arango query:

 .. code-block:: python